SkyLabsAI/auto-docs/content/scaffold/by_hand.md

 session.
 As before, select `<DONE>` to write the changes to disk.

 This is all we need to have Rocq check this more precise specification.
-Given the simplicity of `swap`'s code, BlueRock's proof automation makes short work of proving the function's correctness against the new specification.
+Given the simplicity of `swap`'s code, SkyLabs' proof automation makes short work of proving the function's correctness against the new specification.

 ```shell